 Advertisment

-EY issued a statement amid the outrage over Perayil's death grew on social media.
-According to Business Today, he company said, “We are deeply saddened by Anna Sebastian's tragic and untimely passing in July 2024, and our deepest condolences go to the bereaved family."
+Earlier, a spokesperson for EY issued a statement as the outrage over Perayil's death grew on social media.
+According to Business Today, the company said, “We are deeply saddened by Anna Sebastian's tragic and untimely passing in July 2024, and our deepest condolences go to the bereaved family."

 The statement further read, "Anna was a part of the Audit team at S R Batliboi, a member firm of EY Global, in Pune for a brief period of four months, joining the firm on 18 March 2024.
 That her promising career was cut short in this tragic manner is an irreparable loss for all of us."